aosabook/500lines/event-driven-web-server/writeup.md

 	        for (name val) = (split "=" pair) collect (cons (->keyword name) (or val ""))))

 The top two methods handle parsing buffers or strings, while the bottom two handle parsing HTTP parameters.
 There are two places where we might expect something with the shape of ampersand-separated k/v pairs, so it seemed like a good idea to pull out the procedure that handles them.
-The `parse` method specializing on `buffer` just pulls out the `buffer`s contents, and recursively calls `parse` on its reversed, stringified `contents`.
+The `parse` method specializing on `buffer` just pulls out the `buffer`s contents, and either recursively calls `parse` on its reversed, stringified `contents`, *or* calls `parse-params` (the latter happens when we already have a partial `request` saved in the given `buffer`, at which point we're only looking to parse the request body).
 In the `parse` method specializing on `string`, we actually take apart the incoming content into usable pieces.
 The process is

 1. split on `"\\r?\\n"`
 2. split the first line of that on `" "` to get the request type (`POST`, `GET`, etc)/URI path/http-version